fbpx

 EAP course

-One of these purposes is English for Academic Purposes – learners want to do a degree in English and need an advanced command of Academic English in order to do that.
+One of these purposes is English for Academic Purposes (EAP) – learners want to do a degree in English and need an advanced command of Academic English in order to do that.
 The differences with General English can be seen in all 4 skills (reading, writing, listening and speaking) but are perhaps most obvious in writing.

 Writing tasks in a General English (GE) course – creating a product